nhurstknight/sei-project-1/README.md

 ## Brief

-The brief for this game was to build a single page grid based game using JavaScript(ES6), CSS3 and HTML5.
-We were given a choice of classic arcade games to recreate and I chose to make Space Invaders, one of the most popular games ever created.
+The brief for this project was to build a single page grid based game using JavaScript(ES6), CSS3 and HTML5 in 8 days.
+I chose to recreate the classic game Space Invaders.

 The technical requirements were as follows:
 - Render a game in the browser